MichaelCurrin/vsc-extension-quickstart/docs/start-fresh.md

 # ?
 Which package manager to use? npm
 ```

-That will also install packages for you.
+That will also install packages for you so you don't event have to run install.

 ## Open